 - Six DNA standards with yellow tracking dye

-Collibri and KAPA quantification kits demonstrate a high level of correlation.
-RNA-seq NGS libraries were generated using 100 ng–1 μg of sample using the manufacturer’s standard recommended input from a range of sample types.
-All libraries were quantified using the Collibri Library Quantification Kit and KAPA Library Quantification Kit for Illumina platforms.
+Collibri and Qubit quantification methods demonstrate a high level of correlation.
+RNA-seq NGS libraries were generated using 100 ng–1 μg of sample using the manufacturer's standard recommended input from a range of sample types.
+All libraries were quantified using the Collibri Library Quantification Kit and Qubit assay.